Arto Annila, Dr., Prof.

 Jaakkola S, Sharma V, Annila A. Cause of chirality consensus.
 Curr.
 Chem.
 Biol.
 2008 2, 53–58. (pdf) arXiv:0906.0254

-Standards of nature are found to follow from the 2nd law of thermodynamics.
+Standards of natural and artificial are found to follow from the 2nd law of thermodynamics.

-Genomic diversity is found to follow from the 2nd law of thermodynamics.
+Genomic diversity as any other form of variety is found to follow from the 2nd law of thermodynamics.

-Species-area relationship is found to follow from the 2nd law of thermodynamics.
+Species-area and other systemic relationships are found to follow from the 2nd law of thermodynamics.

 Annila A, Annila E. Why did life emerge?
 Int.
 J. Astrobio.
 2008 7, 293–300. (pdf) doi:10.1017/S1473550408004308

-Life in its entirety is a natural process that follows the 2nd law of thermodynamics.
+Life in its entirety is a natural process resulting from the least-time free energy consumption.

 Tuisku P, Pernu TK, Annila A. In the light of time.
 Proc.
 R. Soc.
 A. 2009 465, 1173–1198. (pdf) doi:10.1098/rspa.2008.0494

-A flow of time is a quantized flow of energy.
+A flow of time relates to a quantized flow of energy from a system to its surroundings and vice versa.

 Karnani M, Annila A. Gaia again.
 BioSystems 2009 95, 82–87. (pdf) doi:10.1016/j.biosystems.2008.07.003